gravitational/teleport/rfd/0189-windows-access-guide.md

 ### Problem

 * Currently only 15% of users convert from going to the docs to starting a session
-* We need better insight into drop-off points: we only know they clicked out to the docs then started a session and don’t know where they’re struggling
+* We need better insight into drop-off points: we only know they clicked out to the docs and whether they started a session, and don’t know where they’re struggling.

 ### Other data/context